 A wrench thrown in the works

 Everything changed at 10 AM with a phone call.
-The original doctors office I expected to fix my vision declined the surgery.
-Apparently I had chosen an out of network doctor.
+The original doctor’s office I expected to fix my vision declined the surgery.
+I had chosen an out of network doctor.

-I originally met with a doctor from Midwest Eye institute, a private large center.
-Upon discovering the out of network issue they immediately referred me to Eskenazi hospital.
+I initially met with a doctor from the Midwest Eye Institute, a large private center.
+Upon discovering the out of network issue, they immediately referred me to Eskenazi hospital.

 The serious time crunch

-As far as I know Eskenazi does great work.
-But, facing only a couple days before permanently losing my vision I needed reassurance of a quick surgery date.
-Calling the hospital repeatedly led to call centers and messages left.
-And lots of stress for me and Ashley.
+As far as I know, Eskenazi does excellent work.
+But, facing only a couple days before permanently losing my vision, I needed the reassurance of a quick surgery date.
+Repeated calls to the hospital led to call centers and messages left.
+And lots of stress for Ashley and me.

-Shortly after arriving I walked back with the nurse.
-She applied the first set of 3 drops into the operative eye and ordered me to completely change my clothes.
+Shortly after arriving, I walked back with the nurse.
+She applied the first set of 3 drops into the operative eye and ordered me to change my clothes completely.

 It startled me how vulnerable you feel when you take off almost all your clothes and put on a hospital gown and hair net.
 You go from controlling your life and self to putting yourself in someone else’s hands.
-You fight worrying as you anticipate what will happen shortly.
+You fight to worry as you anticipate what will happen shortly.

 I spend a lot of time in hospitals as a pastor but have never laid down as a surgery patient.
 The experience humbled me and made me regret how lightly I’ve treated the surgeries of some.
 No amount of verses or prayers entirely stemmed the anxiety I felt.

 The surgeon visits and briefly explains what he would do.